neondatabase/website/content/docs/functions/math-random.md

 ### Seed for reproducibility

-PostgreSQL's `random()` function uses a seed that is initialized at the start of each database session.
+The Postgres `random()` function uses a seed that is initialized at the start of each database session.
 If you need reproducible random numbers across sessions, you can set the seed manually using the `setseed()` function:

 ```sql
 SELECT setseed(0.3);